Sprinting Fast and Slow

 Managing Director at C Space

-Charles Drury is Managing Director of C Space, Shanghai, leading the team to build on our reputation as China’s leading customer agency.
-Charles has more than 14 years’ experience in running both creative strategy and qualitative insight projects.
+Charles Drury is Head of Prototyping.
+He has more than 14 years’ experience in running both creative strategy and qualitative insight projects.
 He confesses to opening too many meetings with, “When I was studying car design…” – a nod to his Masters in Automotive Design Research.
 When he’s not running Sprints at work, he’s literally sprinting to keep fit.
 You can also find him searching for the perfect cat, or practicing handwriting (now in Mandarin) in a size anyone can read.

 It’s so appealing isn’t it?
 Get more done.
 Escape the office.
 Trample hierarchy (for a bit).
 Live an Apprentice episode — for one week only — and no one even gets booted off the show at the end.
 What’s not to like?